kehantan/labbook/docs/protein/sds_page.rst

 #.
 Set the power supply unit.

-    * 300 V, 50 amp, 75 mins.
+    * Constant volts, 100 V, run gel for 120 mins.
-    * For some older units, the voltage might not be constantly sitting at 300 V. It is alright as long as the amp is stable.

 #.
 Start the electrophoresis.

+    * Pay attention to potential problems like leakage, low voltage, etc.

 #.
 Observe the progress of the eletrophoresis about every 15 to 20 mins to make sure not to overrun.
-Stop the electrophoresis when the ladder reaches about 1 cm from the bottom of the gel.
+Stop the electrophoresis when the protein marker reaches about 1 cm from the bottom of the gel.

 Remove gel
 ----------